vert-x/vert-x.github.io/docs_md/dev_guide.md

 This will start Vert.x running and it will monitor the file system to changes to your module as you edit them and save your changes.

-If you want to provide command line arguments to the running module, e.g. you want to specify a config file you can edit the `runModArgs` property in `gradle.properties".
+If you want to provide command line arguments to the running module, e.g. you want to specify a config file you can edit the `runModArgs` property in `gradle.properties`.

 Note that we use the -i switch when running `gradlew` - this tells Gradle not to swallow INFO level debug output when running.
 By default Gradle swallows all logging output (!)